 TEENWorks High School Program

 TEENworks participants are learning critical employment skills while learning in a supportive, hands-on environment.
 High school students are actively training in three career pathways at the Goodman Community Center, including culinary arts, early childhood education, and maintenance and grounds.
-TEENworks also operates the Goodman Community Center's Seed to Table program, a sophmore-only innovation campus in partnership with the Madison Metropolitan School District.
+TEENworks also operates the Goodman Community Center's Seed to Table program, a sophomore-only innovation campus in partnership with the Madison Metropolitan School District.
 If you're interested in teaching from our lesson plans, please download our Seed to Table Curriculum.
 It's over 400 pages!

 Application for Summer Employment